 When necessary, we work with computer forensics specialists to develop the evidence necessary to prove or defend against these cases, and to secure the return and deletion of data from the computers and networks of the other side.
 We have negotiated creative resolutions to many of these cases, frequently including stipulated preliminary injunctions that ensure that the court orders relief consistent with the parties’ needs.

-- Train internal investigators in investigation and interview skills.
+- Train internal investigators in investigation and interview skills; and

 - Conduct workplace investigations ranging from alleged harassment by employees to potential financial misconduct by high-ranking officials.